 A Vitra show that is bold, intimate and fun!

 Pop Art and Design: Beyond the exhibition

-Vitra’s related programming through January 2013 includes talks with artists and curators, film showings, and musical performances in the exhibition space, even an opportunity to play at being Warhol with Polaroid cameras.
-Links to Pop Art will also be exploited in parallel presentations at the Fondation Beyeler in Riehen, and at Kunstmuseum Basel.
+Vitra’s related programming through the exhibition’s run includes talks with artists and curators, film showings, and musical performances in the exhibition space, even an opportunity to play at being Warhol with Polaroid cameras.
+Look for parallel presentations on Pop Art at the Fondation Beyeler in Riehen, and at Kunstmuseum Basel.